 - No member may practice on a green being used for Bowls Victoria organised games, Club Championship Finals, or finals of any other organised events.
 Otherwise, whilst other organised play is in progress, members may practice if rinks are available.
 Check the blackboard at front door.

-- For Saturday Pennant, players may practice on our own greens after the greens have been prepared for pennant up to 12.00 noon.
+- For Saturday Pennant, players may practice on our own greens after the greens have been prepared for pennant up to 12.30pm.
 The greens should then be vacated until the two-end roll-up prior to play.

 - No practice is to take place before 9.00am on Sundays.